Gizra/zariz/README.md

 The counterpart of Zariz which is responsible for the static site creation is [generator-zariz](https://npmjs.org/package/generator-zariz).

+## Live Demo

+1. Launch a sandbox in http://simplytest.me/project/zariz
+2. Navigate to ``/live/user`` and login (user: admin pass: admin)
+3. Navigate to ``admin/content/migrate`` and migate the content
+4. Back in the homepage, you can now branch, create and edit content, and merge

 ## Creating branch

 The OG (Organic groups) group type ``Branch`` is equivalent to a Git branch.